 The durability of the UK economic recovery, along with its concomitant impacts on the Issuer's profitability, remains a risk.
-The economic outlook is particularly uncertain following the UK decision to leave the EU.
-This uncertainty extends to the interest rate outlook, where there are plausible scenarios with rates being increased further, remaining unchanged or being lowered in the period ahead, depending on economic developments.
-However, the Issuer's central expectation is that interest rates will rise only gradually and to a limited extent in the years ahead.
+The economic outlook is particularly uncertain following the outbreak of the Covid-19 pandemic and the UK decision to leave the EU.
+This uncertainty extends to the interest rate outlook, where there are plausible scenarios with rates being increased, remaining unchanged or being lowered in the period ahead, depending on economic developments.
+Any lowering of interest rates could result in the Bank of England's base rate of interest being zero or negative.
+On 12 October 2020, the PRA published a 'Dear CEO' letter, designed to commence structured engagement with certain firms to determine the operational readiness of firms, including with respect to technology capabilities, in the event that a zero or negative bank base rate were to be implemented, although the PRA emphasised that the engagement was not indicative that the Monetary Policy Committee will employ a zero or negative policy rate, and the PRA was not asking firms to begin taking steps to ensure they are operationally ready to implement a negative bank rate of interest.
+The Issuer's central expectation is that, whether or not the base rate of interest is lowered in the shorter term, any interest rate rises would be gradual and limited in the years ahead.

 There is also uncertainty about the UK's future trading relationships.
 There is potential for activity and asset prices to decline should the labour market deteriorate markedly or if strains in the financial system re-emerge and impair the flow of credit to the wider economy.
-Credit quality could be adversely affected by a renewed increase in unemployment.
+Credit quality could be adversely affected by a renewed increase in unemployment, including as a result of Covid-19.
 In addition, there may be a weakening in tenant performance in the private rental sector which could adversely impact the buy-to-let (BTL) market.
 Any related significant reduction in the demand for the Issuer's products and services could have a material adverse effect on the Issuer's operating results, financial condition and prospects.

 Worsening economic conditions in the UK could also create uncertainty in relation to the cash flows of the Issuer's borrowers in the commercial real estate (CRE) market and in relation to the value of their collateral, leading to further loan loss provisions against the Issuer's CRE lending.
-Any weakening in tenant performance and investor appetite could result in increased commercial loan losses which would adversely impact the Issuer's financial and operational performance.
-Any further loan loss provisions recorded against the Issuer's CRE lending could adversely affect the Issuer's profitability in the future.
+Any weakening in tenant performance and investor appetite could result in increased commercial loan losses which would adversely impact the Issuer's CRE lending could adversely affect the Issuer's provisions recorded against the Issuer's CRE lending could adversely affect the Issuer's profitability in the future.

-Downward pressure on profitability and growth could occur as a result of a number of external influences, such as the consequences of a more austere economic environment and the impact of global economic forces on the UK economy.
+Further downward pressure on profitability and growth could occur as a result of a number of external influences, such as the consequences of a more austere economic environment and the impact of global economic forces on the UK economy.
 Adverse changes in global growth may pose the risk of a further slowdown in the UK's principal export markets, which would have an adverse effect on the broader UK economy.
-For further information on the risks arising from general economic conditions abroad, see "-The Issuer is vulnerable to disruptions and volatility in the global financial markets and is subject to additional risks arising from general economic conditions in the Eurozone and elsewhere" below.
+For further information on the risks arising from general economic conditions abroad, see "- The Issuer is vulnerable to disruptions and volatility in the global financial markets and is subject to additional risks arising from general economic conditions in the Eurozone and elsewhere" below.